Entrepreneur

-As principal architect of the Ole Miss Women’s Council, she lead the restructuring of the University of Mississippi’s culture by bringing philanthropic parity for women through their 16 million endowed scholarship program.
+As the principal architect of The Ole Miss Women’s Council, she facilitated the restructuring of the University of Mississippi’s philanthropy culture through parity, demonstrating the power of women’s giving.
+Today, the Council’s multi-million-dollar endowment educates students predisposed to shape a more caring and ethical society and sponsors a Global Leadership Institute.
 During the 20th anniversary celebration, the Council established THE ELLEN ROLFES ENDOWMENT FUND.

-She is a former executive director of the Women’s Foundation for a Greater Memphis and the ACE Awareness Foundation, past president of the Junior League of Memphis, a member of Leadership Memphis and New Memphis.
-She is a founder and former president of the Society of Entrepreneurs.
+She is a former Executive Director of the Women’s Foundation for Greater Memphis and the ACE Awareness Foundation, Past President of the Junior League of Memphis, and a Leadership Memphis and New Memphis member.
+She was presented the 2024 WOMEN OF ACHIEVEMENT AWARD in Initiative and the 2025 FRANCES WRIGHT LIVING LEGEND AWARD by New Sardis Baptist Church.

 Philanthropy strategist